maxvfischer/DIY-CNC-machine/README.md

 ### X-axis tensioner and end-stop mount to lower bridge beam

 The fixed tensioner and end-stop mount were attached to the lower bridge beam in the same fashion as on the 900 mm aluminium profiles, using M5 screws.
 When aligning the fixed tensioner, make sure that the "belt opening" is pointing in the direction of the rail.
 A bradawl and a hammer were used to make indentations at the center of the holes.
-Cutting fluid were applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.
+Cutting fluid was applied and a 4 mm drill was used to drill the holes, followed by a M5 drill tap.

 ![attach_tensioners_to_beams_1](./images/build/frame/attach_tensioners_to_beams_1.jpg)